javaee/hk2/src/site/markdown/extensibility.md

 or construct the class dynamically using weaving or some other class building technology.
 The mind boggles at all the ways [HK2Loader][hk2loader] can be implemented.

+### Dynamic Injection Resolvers

+By default the system provides JSR-330 standard injection.
+Sometimes, however, it might be desirable to subvert the standard [@Inject][javaxinject] resolution processes with your own custom [@Inject][javaxinject] resolution.

+In order to do so, the user implements [DynamicResolver][dynamicresolver].
+The parameterized type of the [DynamicResolver][dynamicresolver] must be the injection type that they will resolve.
+The user implementation of [DynamicResolver][dynamicresolver] is then bound into a [ServiceLocator][servicelocator] like any other singleton service.

+Please take a look at the [dynamic resolver example][dynamic-resolver-example] for a more thorough explanation.

 ### Custom Injection Resolvers

 By default the system provides JSR-330 standard injection.